Cedar Orthopaedic Surgery Center

 - COSC is fully licensed by the Utah Department of Health

-So, whether you are just beginning to suspect that you have carpal tunnel syndrome, or you have been suffering from symptoms for a while, it may be time to either be evaluated and get a definite diagnosis and treatment plan or simply plan to have it fixed with the least expensive carpal tunnel release.
+So, whether you are just beginning to suspect that you have carpal tunnel syndrome, or you have been suffering from symptoms for a while, it may be time to either be evaluated and get a definite diagnosis and treatment plan or simply plan to have it fixed with the lowest carpal tunnel surgery cost.

 Call Cedar Orthopaedic Surgery Specialty Clinic at 586-1003 for an initial consultation.